 Rising costs mean greater financial needs for the taxing authority.
 If they so choose, local governments can pump up mill rates to meet the challenge, but this adds tax burdens to citizens who may already be financially struggling during tough economic times.

 Another issue is the assessed value of a property to which the mill rate is applied.
 Not all taxing authorities consider the income that a property might generate to alleviate the burden on private homeowners as South Carolina does.
 And some jurisdictions perform assessments every year, raising the potential for increased property taxes on an annual basis.

 On the bright side, many states step in to regulate these calculations and procedures, and many jurisdictions provide breaks to certain property owners.
 These might come in the form of "circuit breaker" programs or homestead deductions and exemptions.

 Circuit breaker programs prevent property taxes from exceeding a certain percentage of income for senior and low-income homeowners.
 Exemptions and deductions might apply for owners who actually live in their properties.

 - A mill rate is used to calculate property taxes, and 1 mill equals $1 per each $1,000 of a property's assessed value.

 - Some taxing districts also regulate how much of a property's market value can be used as its assessed value.

-- Property tax revenue raised by mill rates pays for a taxing jurisdiction’s costs of operation, such as to fund schools and emergency services.
+- Property tax revenue raised by mill rates pays for a taxing jurisdiction's costs of operation, such as funding schools and emergency services.